FIRST NATIONS IMPACT MASTERCLASS (WA)

 PLACES

 Places are limited to ensure an intimate learning experience for up to 15 participants.
-Selection will be based on including a broad representation of mob, including levels of experience (emerging, mid-career and established) and location (urban, regional and remote).
+Selection will be based on a range of criteria including a broad representation of mob, levels of experience (emerging, mid-career and established) and location (urban, regional and remote).

 LOCATION